neklaf/dotfiles/README.md

 # dotfiles
 This project contains my configuration files used on GNU/Linux and OS X.
-Some files are based on this repository: https://github.com/davidag/dotfiles

 In this repository you found the following components and its settings:

 ## i3wm
 Tiling Window Manager with conky and some scripts that I needed.
+- Installing and setup: conky, thunar, dunst, dmenu, i3lock and scrot
+- Auxiliar packages: gimp, hamster-applet, clusterssh, meld, gnome-calculator
-- Currently without using Composite Manager like Compton.
+- This settings are not using any Composite Manager like Compton.

 ## vim
 Text editor